w0lfschild/macplugins/README.md

-mySIMBL-plugins
+MacForge Plugins
 =================
-Package list repository for [mySIMBL](https://github.com/w0lfschild/mySIMBL), the MacOS Plugin Manager.
+Package list repository for [MacForge](https://github.com/w0lfschild/MacForge), the MacOS Plugin Manager.

 To contribute your own package:

 - Fork this project
 - Add your compiled and zipped plugin to the bundles folder
-- Edit packages_v2.plist to include your submission
+- Edit [packages_v2.plist](https://github.com/w0lfschild/macplugins/blob/master/packages_v2.plist) to include your submission
 - Submit a pull request

 Every package uses this format: